 Radio range is with the 2 dB antenna that ships with the product.
 High-gain antennas are available, but the range depends on the environment and line of sight.
-Always verify your wireless network's range by performing a Site Survey.
-For European applications, power this device from a Limited Power Source as defined in EN 60950-1.
-Operating the devices at the maximum operating conditions for extended periods can shorten the life of the device.
+To determine the range of your wireless network, perform a Site Survey.

+Power